agurod42/fabric-pdp/README.md

   --copy-resources --no-open --force --macos-only
 ```

-This produces an Xcode project under `build-safari/` you can open and sign.
+Produces an Xcode project under `build-safari/` you can open and sign.

-### Safety & Limitations
+### Safety & limitations
-- DOM patching is restricted and sanitized; selectors targeting meta/script/link tags are excluded.
+- DOM patching is restricted and sanitized; selectors targeting `meta`, `script`, and `link` tags are excluded.

 ### License
 MIT